 4. Putting down your entire savings and not maintaining an adequate cash reserve.

 Maintaining a cash reserve is the most important step in achieving financial peace.
 Without a cash reserve, families live paycheck to paycheck and in a constant state of stress.
 By not putting down every dollar you have, you can prevent the anxiety of day to day cash flow challenges.

 5. Not considering consumer debts or other investment opportunities when determining how much to put down on your home.

 Managing daily cash flow and minimizing interest expenses is an important consideration for longterm net worth growth.
 Sometimes, getting on the right path requires a one-time decision to clean up consumer debts to free up cash flow to help increase long term investment opportunities.

 By avoiding these common mistakes you can help ensure you are making wise decisions regarding your mortgage that will be most beneficial to you in the long term.

-Please contact me to discuss how these and other potential pitfalls can be avoided.
+Please chat with us, call, or apply now to discuss how these and other potential pitfalls can be avoided.
 By having these discussions early in your home buying process, you will be better prepared when the time comes to close on your next home.